 Much of the castle’s details were inspired by the operas of Richard Wagner (whom Ludwig greatly admired.)
 For example, the grotto was representative of Wagner’s opera, Tannhäuser.

 In addition to the fascinating architecture, Ludwig also had the interior painted with beautiful murals.
-Some of the most stunning are in the Throne Hall, with depictions of Jesus, the twelve apostles, and canonized kings.
-This room also has a massive chandelier modeled after a Byzantine crown, which weighs more than a car!
-Another beautiful mural was painted in the Singers’ Hall (one of Ludwig’s favorite rooms.)
+Some of the most stunning is in the Throne Hall, with depictions of Jesus, the twelve apostles, and canonized kings.
+This room also has a massive chandelier modelled after a Byzantine crown, which weighs more than a car!
+Another beautiful mural was painted in the Singers’ Hall (one of Ludwig’s favourite rooms.)

-As well as a scene backdrop in the Disney movie “Chitty Chitty Bang Bang” the castle had a more lasting influence on the Disney empire.
+As well as a scenic backdrop in the Disney movie “Chitty Chitty Bang Bang” the castle had a more lasting influence on the Disney empire.
 While on vacation in Europe, Walt Disney and his wife visited the Neuschwanstein Castle.
-Disney was so inspired by the fairy tale architecture and surrounding landscape, that he modeled his Sleeping Beauty Castle after it.
-He returned home and constructed Disneyland with the castle as it’s centerpiece.
+Disney was so inspired by the fairy tale architecture and surrounding landscape, that he modelled his Sleeping Beauty Castle after it.
+He returned home and constructed Disneyland with the castle as its centrepiece.

-There are no self-guided tour around Neuschwanstein but there plenty of tours that leave regularly through out the day.
+There are no self-guided tours around Neuschwanstein but there are plenty of tours that leave regularly throughout the day.
 The tours of the castle take around 45 minutes but you can spend as much time as you like wandering around the courtyards of the castle.
-There are several trails that lead from the castle into the surrounding woodlands, which are very enjoyable in their own right and offer fabulous views of the castle and provide great photo opps.
+There are several trails that lead from the castle into the surrounding woodlands, which are very enjoyable in their own right, offering fabulous views of the castle with great photo opportunities.